 He told me as I left that he had needed to keep me at the bar because he didn’t trust me not to try to overtake the road train (which was travelling at about 40km/h – I probably would have tried).
 The thing is, if you’re crazy enough to try overtaking a road train on a dirt road there’s fair chance you will be driving completely blind (see photos above).
 This is less than ideal even in areas as remote as this.

-Remembering the police officer’s advice, I did take it quite easy during the final hundred miles of my journey that afternoon.
+Remembering the police officer’s advice, I did take it quite easy during the final hundred miles of my journey.
 I happened to catch up with the road train, exactly at the town limit of Birdsville, my destination, where after 700km the dust settled and I finally felt the smoothness of a sealed road.
 That cop had known precicely what he was doing, and had calculated the timing of my journey to the exact minute.

-A bit later, in 1998, hundreds of people travelled from hundreds of miles in all directions, for the ‘last call’ at the Betoota hotel.
+A bit later, in 1998, hundreds of people travelled from hundreds of miles in all directions, for the last call at the Betoota hotel.
 Ziggy was feeling tired and had decided to call it a day.
 He closed his pub for the final time, and left it – with its half-full, dusty bottles on the shelves, just as it always had been.

 Simon Remienko died not long after, aged 89, at a nursing home in Charleville, South-west Queensland.
 He remains an Aussie outback legend.

 Aside from the shell of Ziggy’s pub, nothing remains of Betoota now, except a newly erected sign welcoming travelers to (through) the ghost town…